AI-DI/Brancher/README.md

-# Brancher: An Object-Oriented Variational Probabilistic Programming Library
+# Brancher: A user-centered Python package for differentiable probabilistic inference

 Brancher allows design and train differentiable Bayesian models using stochastic variational inference.
 Brancher is based on the deep learning framework PyTorch.